natoriamilligan/app-deployment/README.md

         - Added A record to Route 53 for api.banksie.app (will need time to propagate)
       - Created a security group for ALB (flask-app-alb-sg)
         - Allow inbound HTTP and HTTPS traffic from anywhere
-        - Allow all outbound traffic to ECS tasks
-      - create target group for ecs tasks (For an IP but do not add any targets)
+      - Created target group for ecs tasks (For an IP but do not add any targets)
         - Add health check path as /health
-        - in Flask app add route for /health to return code 200
+        - In Flask app added route for /health to return code 200
       - Add ALB url to frontend code files
       - Add new files to S3 bucket
    11. Created security group to be used by ECS tasks (banksie-sg)